• Skip to main content

 Holbox is an important nature reserve offering plenty of opportunities to see birds.
 American flamingos, white-tailed hawks, least terns, roseate spoonbills, and Bare-throated tiger herons are some of the species you can see here.

 You’ll be able to spot some right on the beach.
-You can also take a birdwatching tour to more remote sites on the island where you’ll see more concentration of birds.
+You can also take a birdwatching tour at dawn (best time to see birds) in the mangroves where you can also spot crocodiles.

 Swimming with Whale Sharks